illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 An alternative to using the UIUC VPN is to SSH twice.
 You can first SSH into your EWS account and then into your personal VM.
 Just remember that this causes potentially double the network lag!

 Additionally, make sure your VM is on and running, which can be done [at the VM dashboard](https://vc.cs.illinois.edu/).
-Use [this](https://csid-basic-apps.cs.illinois.edu/) to lookup your VM name if needed.
+Use this [page](https://csid-basic-apps.cs.illinois.edu/) to lookup your VM name if needed.
 **Note: Both of the above links also require campus wifi or a VPN**